emuuu/MongoRepository/README.md

         }
     }
 ```
-Last thing to do is to [inject](https://github.com/emuuu/MongoRepository/blob/master/src/Sample/Startup.cs) your connectionstring and the repository
+Last thing to do is to [inject](https://github.com/emuuu/MongoRepository/blob/master/sample/Startup.cs) your connectionstring and the repository
 ```
   services.Configure<MongoDbOptions>(Configuration.GetSection("MongoDbOptions"));
-  services.AddTransient<IWeatherForecastRepository, WeatherForecastRepository>();
+  services.AddScoped<IWeatherForecastRepository, WeatherForecastRepository>();
 ```